metabrainz/bookbrainz-dev-docs/docs/installation.rst

 Our ``config.example.json`` is set up to work out of the box running everything in Docker.
 Addresses for the dependencies refer to docker container names, so that containers can communicate with each other.

-For local development (run outside of Docker), make a copy of `config/config.local.json.example` and [fill up the musicbrainz tokens](README.md#configuration).
-You can then pass this configuration file when running the server locally using `--config` flag.
+For local development (run outside of Docker), make a copy of ``config/config.local.json.example`` and :ref:`fill up the MusicBrainz tokens <configuration-file>`.
+You can then pass this configuration file when running the server locally using ``--config`` flag.
 For example, ``yarn start -- --config ./config/config.local.json`` will use ``./config/config.local.json`` config instead of the Default config (``config.json`` for Docker).